aidynhillyard/aidynhillyard/README.md

 ## Project Description

-My portfolio will feature these sections: about me, skills, projects, and contact me.
-About Me: This will contain my name and full brand statement.
-Skills: Skills will be divided into sections (Front-End, Back-End, and Equity), and will have an icon for each section and will display in text format.
-Projects will have placeholder images that turn to an opaque background color at hoverover.
+My portfolio features these sections: about me, skills, projects, and contact me.
+About Me: Contains my name and full brand statement.
+Skills: Divided into sections (Front-End, Back-End, and Equity), with an icon for each section and skills displayed in text format.
+Projects: Contains placeholder images with hoverover effect.
 MVP for projects section is grid display with responsive design.
-Contact me will have a link to my email but not a full form.
-Design style will include: 1. full-width image for top banner, 2. minimalistic style for all other sections (few images, 1-3 colors), 3. conversational tone of text sections.
+Contact Me: Contains a link to my email but not a full form.
+Design style includes: 1. full-width image for top banner, 2. minimalistic style for all other sections (few images, 1-3 colors), 3. conversational tone of text sections.

 ---